 Staying at an all-inclusive resort in Playa del Carmen was a big splurge for our family, so we stuck to the most basic room.
 Thankfully it met all of our needs and then some.

-The garden rooms are the least expensive but they’re also quite large at around 230 square feet square feet.
+The garden rooms are the least expensive but they’re also a decent size at around 230 square feet square feet.
 Our room featured comfortable two beds, a small table with chairs and lots of open space.
 Just like all the rooms at Mahekal, we had our own porch with a hammock – it was the perfect spot to pass a little time while we alternated turns showering before dinner.
 The photo above doesn’t do justice to the huge open floor space outside of the frame (but the kids had already started opening luggage, so it was no longer photo-worthy).

 For those who want an ocean view, there are several rooms that walk right onto the beach.
 If you prefer to have several sleeping areas for your group, your best option is La Residencia.
 You can book it as a one bedroom apartment (bedroom, living room, playroom, kitchen and even laundry) that sleeps 6 people or even book an additional connecting bedroom that brings it up to 8 adults and 2 children.
 Those larger room options are extremely limited, so be sure to book early if that’s what you want!